Rehoming & Help

 • Write a short biography about your pet.
 What makes him/her special?
 What does he/she like to do?
 Is he/she house/litter box trained?
 Does he/she like kids, other animals?
 Does he/she have any medical conditions?

-ASPCA recommendations for how to write a bio
+ASPCA recommendations for how to write a bio:

 Rehoming Best Practices: